baudren/NoteOrganiser/roadmap.md

 # Preview
 [ ] allow for zooming in (ctrl +)
-[ ] too many buttons seems to break the resizing.
-It should not.
+[ ] have a "global" page, storing all notebooks, filter added with the
+    notebooks' name as a tag